 Printify

-Helms Farmers Exchange (Moonshine History) Vintage-style Front & Back Print Softstyle Tee T-Shirt
+Helms Farmers Exchange — Moonshine History Front & Back Print Shirt

-Helms Farmers Exchange (Moonshine History) Vintage-style Front & Back Print Softstyle Tee T-Shirt
+Helms Farmers Exchange — Moonshine History Front & Back Print Shirt

 Couldn't load pickup availability

-The Helms Farmers Exchange became an important part of moonshine history when it was one of the main targets of the biggest joint state and federal illicit liquor crackown in recent history: Operation Lightning Strike.
+Description: The Helms Farmers Exchange became an important part of moonshine history when it was a target of one of the most significant joint state and federal liquor enforcement actions in recent Appalachian history: Operation Lightning Strike.

 Bill & Ramsey Helms (RIP) owned and ran the Helm's Farmers Exchange for decades before it was shut down in 1999 for supplying large quantities of sugar and other supplies to local alleged moonshiners.
 The Helms brothers were well-liked by their community and, to this day, many people disagree that their selling sugar and jugs to locals was even a criminal offense!